Remembrances of childhood in the 1950s and early 60s, these essays describe place and time and how they defined the importance of a hometown.

 In this meditative and spiritual collection of 23 essays and 13 poems, Joseph describes places he has visited or lived in, reflecting on his experiences.

 "Essay Adventures" come with irregularity.
-Also in Joseph's queue are: memoirs of his US Forest Service career, fire memoirs, and a novel: Hermit of Puccini Ridge.
+Also in Joseph's queue are: memoirs of his US Forest Service career, fire memoirs, a novel: Hermit of Puccini Ridge, and a sequel to Sands of Time.

 Inspired by the prose and poetry of such distinguished nature writers as John Muir, Aldo Leopold, Sigurd Olsen, Loren Eiseley, Rachel Carson and many others, Joseph describes the natural beauty around us, as well as connecting it to the human relationship to nature.
 Born and raised in central Illinois, he moved West when he went to the University of Idaho, studying to become a wildlife biologist and land manager.
 He has lived in Colorado, California, Idaho, Washington, Utah, and South Dakota over the past 55 years.